 YES, you can use the Solver add-in that ships with Microsoft Excel.
 If you don't have enabled, go to the Add-Ins manager and enable it.

 - describe the model you are trying to fit.
-This is done by guessing the initial coefficients of the model, and compute the log-likelihood (*_LL()) of the model.
+This is done by guessing the initial coefficients of the model, and compute the log-likelihood (*_LLF()) of the model.

-- Designate the cell that hold the log-likelihood as the Target cell, set equal to "Max", cells that hold model coefficients as "Changing-cells", and click on "Solve".
+- Designate the cell that holds the log-likelihood as the Target cell, set equal to "Max", cells that hold model coefficients as "Changing-cells", and click on "Solve".

 - Using *_CHECK (GARCH_CHECK for GARCH model, ARMA_CHECK for ARMA model, etc.), examine the coefficients whether they yield a stable model.
 Add a constraint to the solver by designating this cell equals to one(1).